prateekiiest/Code-Sleep-Python/README.md

 ### Bird Migration

-In this case study, we will continue taking a look at patterns of flight for each of the three birds in our dataset.
+In this case study, we will continue taking a look at patterns of flight for each of the three birds in our dataset.Documentation of this prohect available - **[here](http://www.geeksforgeeks.org/tracking-bird-migration-using-python-3/)**

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a3/BrantaLeucopsisMigration.jpg/300px-BrantaLeucopsisMigration.jpg)